jonkelleyatrackspace/ops_api/README.md

 A real wizard could have multiple opsAPI deployments interconnected with Python-requests to create complex build pipelines and processes.
 Then they would use the beautiful [marmelab/ng-admin](https://github.com/marmelab/ng-admin) to create a browser app.
 Ditch Jenkins.
 Now where's the beach?

+Large organizations struggling to integrate their systems might have a good measure with this API.
+If you build loosely coupled REST interfaces between teams and products, you can really unleash productivity tools everyone can get access to, and anyone can write an integration point against.

 ## Quick dev environment

 You will need to `pip install paver` first, then just type `make`!